LightYear22000/pubmed-summarizer/README.md

 - Check the summary and tables generated in `data/summaries` and `data/tables` directories respectively.

+# Controls

+- Modify MAX_THREADS in config.py to manipulate the threadpool size used for concurrent processing of URLs

 # Limitations

 - Multiple papers are not concurrently processed.